FOREX-Dollar dips after soaring to 11-month highs

 Having hit an 11-month low of $1.0709 on Monday, the euro

-to the strong dollar (or) this might just be...a pause to see
+due to the strong dollar (or) this might just be...a pause to

 Still, rises in implied volatilities on currency pairs such